 As the name suggests, this type of lease “modifies” or changes the terms and conditions of a gross lease.
 Tenants and their brokers should both understand what modifications are being made to the contract.

 Tenants with a modified gross lease pay a fixed rate per square foot and also pay for some charges directly, such as utilities or janitorial.
-If a building doesn’t have separate utility meters for each suite, a landlord may bill the tenant for its share of services under a lease that is modified gross.
+If a building doesn’t have separate utility meters for each suite, a landlord may bill the tenant for its share of services under a modified gross lease.

-As an example, let’s look at a modified gross lease for a 10,000 SF space in a building that has a total of 100,000 square feet.
+Let’s look at a modified gross lease for a 10,000 SF space in a building with a total of 100,000 square feet.
 The annual lease rate is $20 PSF, and the tenant pays for utilities and janitorial: